Lions are Ready to Help

 Our 46,000 clubs and 1.35 million members make us the world's largest service club organization.

 We are one of the most effective service club organizations.

 Harriett Jackson, First Vice President, Fundraising Director and Membership Director

-Fundraising occurs annually to support the Lyle Book Scholarship given annually to an ESC-20 employee’s child or grandchild.
+Fundraising occurs annually to support the Lyle Book Scholarship given annually to an ESC-20 employee’s child or grandchild and the Texas Lions Camp for children with disabilities in Kerrville, Texas.
 Events include:

 Donations are accepted at any time by cash or check.
 We are currently examining how you can make your donation electronically direct to the bank.

 When it comes to meeting challenges, our responsibility is simple: We serve.

 In 205 countries, in hospitals and senior centers, in regions battered by natural disaster, in schools and in eyeglass recycling centers, Lions are at work, helping, leading, planning and supporting.
 Because we're local, we can serve the unique needs of the communities where we live.
 And because we're global, we can address challenges that go beyond borders.